pitercss/2017-source/src/call-for-speakers/index.md

 It’s a full-day, single track, English-speaking front-end conference in St. Petersburg, Russia on June 16th, 2017.
 The very first Russian conference fully dedicated to visual front-end technologies.

 In case you don’t speak Russian, it’s the first time when you’re truly welcome: English is our main language for talks, discussions, and all issues.
-If you speak Russian, this is your chance to see the real European conference without leaving the country.
+If you speak Russian, this is your chance to participate in a real European conference without leaving the country.
 Why English?
-We’re trying to unite Russian and worldwide communities.
+We’re trying to unite Russian and global communities.

 And all this in the most beautiful and the most European city in Russia during the famous white nights season.

 ## Who we are

 We are developers and members of Russian front-end communities organizing conferences and local meetups since 2007.
-We know what makes a good conference and ready to make the best one Russia have ever seen.
+We know what makes a good conference and ready to make the best one Russia has ever seen.
 But we can’t do it without you, the great speakers.
 Don’t hesitate, join us on stage!

 <figure class="is-wider">
     <img src="/images/team.jpg" srcset="/images/team@2x.jpg 2x" alt="Photo of Alexey, Maria, Vadim">